oatsaysai/simple-core-bank/README.md

-# simple-core-bank
+# go-http-server-template

 ## Prerequisites

 - Make
 - Docker 24 or later
-- Go 1.19 or later
+- Go 1.24.1 or later
-- PostgreSQL 14 or later
+- PostgreSQL 16 or later

 ## How to run with docker-compose